 Hearing decisions are binding on state agencies.
-If a hearing decision is favorable to the beneficiary, DCF must promptly authorize corrective actions, retroactive to the date the incorrect action was taken.
-DCF is required to comply with the hearing decision within 10 calendar days.51
+If a hearing decision is favorable to the beneficiary, DCF must promptly authorize corrective action, retroactive to the date the incorrect action was taken.
+DCF is required to comply with the hearing decision within 10 calendar days.
+You may also seek reimbursement for any out-of-pocket medical expenses you incurred while your Medicaid was wrongly terminated.